SSWConsulting/SSW.Rules.Content/rules/vary-your-responses/rule.md

 ---
 seoDescription: A well-crafted search engine optimization (SEO) description!
 Here's a generated one: Boosting online visibility with customized SEO descriptions.
-(Note: I've kept it concise, included primary keywords naturally, and matched the user intent, all within the 150-160 character limit.)
+(Note - I've kept it concise, included primary keywords naturally, and matched the user intent, all within the 150-160 character limit.)
 type: rule
 title: Do you vary your bot responses?
 uri: vary-your-responses